BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Methodology

 \section{Methodology}

 In this section, we introduce the fundamental framework of our proposed BiMind model, as shown in Figure~\ref{fig: pipeline}.
 Here, we define the raw input text \(x_i\) as an internal information unit; all auxiliary information beyond the raw content, such as that retrieved from in-domain memory or linked to external resources, is treated as external knowledge unit.
 Our objective is to disentangle \emph{content-internal reasoning} from \emph{knowledge-augmented reasoning} in a structured way, and to provide interpretable diagnostics on when and why external knowledge contributes to incorrect information detection.
-We present \textbf{BiMind}, a dual-head model with five key ingredients: (1) an attention geometry adapter (AGA) that reshapes pre-softmax attention geometry; (2) a self-retrieval knowledge module that constructs an in-domain memory through kNN retrieval; (3) a FiLM-based layer that injects retrieved external knowledge into the text representations; (4) the uncertainty-aware fusion strategies, including entropy-gated fusion and a trainable agreement head, restrained by a symmetric KL regularizer; and (5) a VoX metric that quantifies knowledge contributions at the instance level.
+We present \textbf{BiMind}, a dual-head model with five key ingredients: (1) an attention geometry adapter (AGA) that reshapes pre-softmax attention geometry; (2) a self-retrieval knowledge module that constructs an in-domain memory through kNN retrieval; (3) a FiLM-based layer that injects retrieved external knowledge into the text representations; (4) the uncertainty-aware fusion strategies, including entropy-gated fusion strategy and a trainable agreement head, restrained by a symmetric KL regularizer; and (5) a VoX metric that quantifies knowledge contributions.
+More details can be found in the Appendix.